-In 2020, we used school gardens to grow and donate 7,000+ pounds of fresh produce to local food banks.
-We created 14 new video lessons, in English and Spanish, to assist teachers and parents with home learning.
+In 2020, we used school gardens to grow and donate 8,500 pounds of fresh produce to local food banks.
+We created 7 new video lessons, in English and Spanish, to assist teachers and parents with home learning.
 We published our Home Garden Resource Guide to support home gardeners in growing the garden of their dreams.
+We created a How-to Guide to Container Gardening, available in Spanish and English.

 Environmental Education for a Changing World